KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-gateways.md

 Record this in the text editor.

-Register as a publisher for the oracle on a node which will post KMD blockheaders using oraclefeed dApp and be in charge of withdrawal using [oraclesregister](../cryptoconditions/cc-oracles.html#oraclesregister):
+To prepare for the oraclefeed dApp, use [oraclesregister](../cryptoconditions/cc-oracles.html#oraclesregister) to register as a publisher for the oracle.
+This must be done on a node which can post KMD blockheaders and which can execute withdrawal transactions:

 ```
 ./komodo-cli -ac_name=HELLOWORLD oraclesregister insert_oracleid data_fee_in_satoshis`